FG insists on fuel subsidy removal as Osinbajo panel schedules meeting with NLC

-Fuel Subsidy Removal: Osinbajo Panel Set to Meet NLC over Transport Palliative, Others
+FG Insists on Fuel Subsidy Removal as Osinbajo Panel Set to Meet NLC over Transport Palliative, Others

 - The promise made by FG to replace the oil subsidy with a payment of N5,000 stipend each to 40 million citizens has continued to generate reactions from the various quarters in the country